Fidge123/DSAbot/README.md

 **TODO**
 - [ ] Reference number notes as attributes

-### Attribute Check

-No specific rolls are implemented yet.
-You can use the generic roll as a workaround.

-### Close Combat

-No specific rolls are implemented yet.
-You can use the generic roll as a workaround.

-### Ranged Combat

-No specific rolls are implemented yet.
-You can use the generic roll as a workaround.

 ### Generic Checks

 These follow almost the same guidelines as skill checks but allow any number of attributes and don't support adding skill rating.
 It shows the minimum needed skill rating to succeed after the arrow.